FatherofDharma/Tic-Tac-Toe/README.md

   *  Input: adg (characters pushed into player array upon clicking a square.)
   *  Output: True, player wins!

-2. Generates a random number between 1-6, for die roll.
-  *  Input:
-  *  Output:

-3. Evaluates if number generated is a 1 or not.
+2. Identifies whose turn it is and switches after a play is  made in business logic.
-  *  Input:
+  *  Input:   Click a square
-  *  Output:
+  *  Output:  misterX turn is over.

-4. Changes current player on move.
+3. Identifies where the user clicked and stores the value.
-  *  Input:
+  *  Input:   User clicks top left corner square.
-  *  Output:
+  *  Output:  User array contains ['a'].

 ## Requirements for Installation and Setup.